szufix/mapel/index.rst

     mapel.print_2d(exp_name, num_elections=800, main_order="", num_winners=0,  winners_order="approx_cc", values="default", coloring="purple", mask=False, angle=0)

 exp_name
-  : obligatory, name of the experiment.
+  : obligatory, string; name of the experiment.

 num_winners
-  : optional, number of winners of greedy CC to be marked.
+  : optional, int; number of winners of greedy CC to be marked.

 winners_order
-  : optional, order in which the winners should appear.
+  : optional, string, name of the file that contains the order in which the winners should appear.

 num_elections
-  : optional, number of elections/points to be printed.
+  : optional, int, number of points to be printed.

 main_order
-  : optional, order in which the elections/points should appear.
+  : optional, string; name of the file that contains the order in which the points should appear.

 values
-  : optional, ...
+  : optional, string; name of the file that contains alpha values.

 coloring
-  : optional, ...
+  : optional, string; color in which all the points should appear.
+If set to "intervals" then it will color all points from [0.8,1] red, [0.6,0.8) orange, [0.4,0.6) yellow, [0.2,0.4) green, [0,0.2) blue.

 angle
-  : optional, rotate the image by *angle*.
+  : optional, float; rotate the image by *angle*.

 mask
-  : optional (only for *example_100_100*), mark all families on the map.
+  : optional, bool; mark all families on the map (only for *example_100_100*).

 Print the matrix with distances